IsakMedia/Portfolio2024/readme.md

 any humor calculators out there. maybe i can run it on my page aswell. yeah ok maybe not, but id like to have some dynamic text content from an open api. hmm, dont know if i want it to be hidden or in the source-code just like an easter eggs. i do love easter eggs.

+### what am i doing?

+* realizing how much i like typescript with all those mental gymnastics im doing

+* realizing the important of planning what you want your components to do before you stir sh*t up.

+* why am i like this?

+* what an absolute nightmare this has become
+-i need to blame someone..or something.. yooohooo chatGPT, whats up little buddy?
+-it told me ive missunderstood everything.
+-thanks obama.
+-^ is that still a meme people remembers?
+-anyways, next time i wont do the css first, or ill google before hand if sass could be a problem -are you trying to blame sass for this?
+-i guess.